Upload-ready bundle preview

 Hero image spec

-Alt text recommendation: A person sitting quietly by a rain-streaked window, holding a glass of water, looking reflective but not hopeless — conveying the weight of depression and the possibility of clarity.
+Alt text recommendation: A person sitting alone by a rain-streaked window, looking reflective but not hopeless, warm indoor light suggesting the possibility of support

 Tone: warm, human, hopeful — not clinical, not shame-coded, not voyeuristic.